abhishek-kumar-code/Redfish_Public/Specification.md

 | ---------   | -----------                    |
 | /redfish/v1 | /redfish/v1/                   |

 Services that implement the redirect of /redfish/v1 to /redfish/v1/ may use URIs in payloads relative to /redfish/v1/.
-Otherwise all relative URIs used by the service shall include the full path after the net-location (hostname:port) starting with a forward slash / (e.g. /redfish/v1/).
+Otherwise all relative URIs used by the service shall start with a double forward slash ("//") and include the authority (e.g. //mgmt.vendor.com/redfish/v1/Systems) or a single forward slash ("/") and include the absolute-path (e.g. /redfish/v1/Systems).

 ### Requests